 So much of personal finance and investing isn't about winning; it's about not losing.
-That's because investing is a single-player game; it's you against your goals, not you against your neighbor or your partner or some yeahoo on an internet forum.
-However, there are precious few whose ultimate financial goal is to be broke and if you can avoid doing that, well, that's one mark of success.
+That's because investing is a single-player game; it's you against your goals, not you against your neighbor or your partner or some yahoo on social media.
+However, there are precious few whose ultimate financial goal is to be broke, and if you can avoid doing that, well, that's one mark of success.
 There really aren't that many ways for doctors to go broke.

 #1 Go to Medical/Dental School

 First, let's get this one out of the way.
 For the vast majority of doctors, the decision to become a doctor means not only going broke, but becoming worse than broke.
 Broke is a net worth of $0.
 A typical medical student graduates with >$200K in student loans, and it usually gets worse before getting better.
 Just getting back to broke is a milestone worth celebrating for most docs.

 Unfortunately, too many doctors don't realize that income isn't wealth and end up living their income instead of their net worth shortly after completion of training.

 Aside from the usual pathway, there are a couple of other professional school-associated ways to go broke.
 The first is for a medical student to not match.
 While that is relatively rare, the number of medical students who endure this financial catastrophe is far from zero.
 Some of them manage to scramble into undesirable positions.
 Others will wait around for a year, apply again, and match.
 But there is a certain number of people every year who will eventually walk away from medicine with all the debt and none of the income.
 This number is even higher if you chose to attend a Caribbean school, where overall match rates are 50%.
 The fact remains that borrowing hundreds of thousands of dollars to become a doctor is a huge financial risk.